Pearl Krabs

-Pearl is a teenage sperm whale who lives in a hollow anchor with her father Eugene "Mr." Krabs, the greedy founder of the popular Krusty Krab restaurant.
+Pearl is an adolescent sperm whale who lives in a hollow anchor with her father Eugene "Mr." Krabs, the greedy founder of the popular Krusty Krab restaurant.
 Pearl will inherit the restaurant and become its owner when she grows older.
 She is currently employed at the local shopping center, the Bikini Bottom Mall.
-The store is called Grandma's Apron.
 The identity and whereabouts of Pearl's unseen mother have never been explained directly by the characters.
 While supplemental materials indicate her father married a whale who gave birth to Pearl, Hillenburg was strongly against revealing this in an episode.

 Critical reception for Pearl has been largely positive.
-Her depiction as the child of a single parent has been praised by critics as an example of SpongeBob's ability to challenge social norms such as the construct of a nuclear family.
+Her depiction as the child of a single parent has been praised by critics as an example of SpongeBob's ability to challenge social norms.
 She has been featured frequently in a variety of merchandise, such as plush toys and video games, and at amusement park attractions.
-She appears in the 2004 feature film The SpongeBob SquarePants Movie, in its 2015 sequel, the 2017 Broadway musical based on the series, in Kamp Koral: SpongeBob's Under Years as an infant, and as a young child in The Patrick Star Show.
+She appears in the 2004 feature film The SpongeBob SquarePants Movie, the 2017 Broadway musical based on the series, in Kamp Koral: SpongeBob's Under Years as an infant, and as a young child in The Patrick Star Show.